Questions and Answers About Billing and Payment

 - Do you have a pool?
 If so, does it have a heater?

 - Is your electrical equipment working properly?
-Fans or pumps that go on and off constantly use a
+Fans or pumps that go on and off constantly use a lot of electricity.

 How can I pay my bills online?